-Selle, Cresta di Costabella and Marmolada with its "city of ice".
-Many interesting itineraries can be followed in these mountains, such as the trenches and tunnels of Costabella and Cima Bocche, although in this case you will need proper equipment and reasonable mountaineering experience; accessible to everyone, however, is the Fango area, which also features long stretches of trenches that cut through woods and pastures.
-Hundreds of metres of tunnels, caves and trenches can be seen on Punta Serauta on the Marmolada, an interesting excursion that can be combined with a visit to the Museo della Grande Guerra 1915-1918 at Passo Fedaia (+39 0462 601181 - +39 347 7972356).
-The Italian dugouts at Mesola on the Monte Padon mountain chain facing the Marmolada are also a spectacular sight.

-Another interesting museum exhibition is "Sul fronte dei ricordi" (Memories of the Front) at Someda (frontedeiricordi.it +39 334 8222082).
+clude Cima Bocche, Passo delle Selle, Cresta di Costabella and Marmolada with its "city of ice".
+Many interesting itineraries can be followed in these mountains, such as the trenches and tunnels of Costabella 30 and Cima Bocche 39, although in this case you will need proper equipment and reasonable mountaineering experience; accessible to everyone, however, is the Fango area 32, which also features long stretches of trenches that cut through woods and pastures.
+Hundreds of metres of tunnels, caves and trenches can be seen on Punta Serauta on the Marmolada, an interesting excursion that can be combined with a visit to the Museo della Grande Guerra 1914-1918 16 at Passo Fedaia.
+The Italian dugouts at Mesola on the Monte Padon mountain chain facing the Marmolada are also a spectacular sight 31.
+Another interesting museum exhibition is "Sul fronte dei ricordi" (Memories of the Front) at Someda 15.

 Trento played an extremely important role, both strategically and politically, in the defensive dispositions of South Tyrol.
 It is therefore understandable that the Austrian General Staff had always considered defence of the regional capital to be a priority.
-Military engineers were kept busy for over half a century, employed in building various works, now partially restored or cleaned up.
-Starting with the cutting at Bus de Vela, now open to the public, and the Doss di Sponde Blockhouse, both built between 1860 and 1861, they went on to fortify the Civezzano area at the opening to the Valsugana.
-This line was reinforced with forts at Dos Fornas, Brusaferro and Maranza, while two batteries controlled Passo Cimirlo.
+Military engineers were kept busy for over half a century employed in building various works, now partially restored or cleaned up.
+Starting with the cutting at Bus de Vela , now featuring a museum and open to the public, and the Doss di Sponde Blockhouse, both built between 1860 and 1861, they went on to fortify the Civezzano area at the opening to the Valsugana.
+This line was reinforced with forts at Dos Fornas, Brusaferro and Maranza, while two batteries controlled Passo Cimirlo .
 At the same time, attention also focussed on Bondone, where the Candriai battery and Mandolin Blockhouse were built, while the Forte di San Rocco and the batteries at Romagnano were entrusted with the task of controlling the Valle dell'Adige to the south.

+Azienda per il Turismo Trento, Monte Bondone, Valle dei Laghi +39 0461 216000

++39 0461 216000 discovertrento.it

 The northern flank of the Fortezza di Trento was to be protected by the Forte di Martignano.
-The last wave of military works, carried out at the turn of the century, included the Mattarello fortifications and the fort at Romagnano, while again on Bondone the barracks at Viotte, the military road, and fortifications and strongholds were built, even at the summit of Cornetto.
-Of course, we should not forget Doss Trento, which had always served as the city's bulwark, where there were batteries, an ammunition store and a barracks.
-Today it houses the Museo Nazionale Storico degli Alpini (National Museum of the Alpine Troops) (museonazionalealpini.it +39 0461 827248).
+The last wave of military works, carried out at the turn of the century, included the Mattarello fortifications and the fort at Romagnano, while again on Bondone the barracks at Viotte, the military road, fortifications and strongholds were built, even at the summit of Cornetto.
+Of course, we should not forget Doss Trento , which had always served as the city's bulwark, where there were batteries, an ammunition store and a barracks.
+Today it houses the Museo Nazionale Storico degli Alpini (National Museum of the Alpine Troops) .
+The Castello del Buonconsiglio was the central command of the entire system, and also held the military courtroom, the cells where irredentists Cesare Battisti, Fabio Filzi and Damiano Chiesa were imprisoned in 1916 and the Fossa della Cervara where they were hanged; these can still be seen today.
+Don't miss a visit to the Fondazione Museo storico del Trentino and the Gianni Caproni Aeronautical Museum with its First World War aircraft.

-Azienda per il Turismo Trento, Monte Bondone, Valle dei Laghi

-Via Manci 2 38122 Trento +39 0461 216000 apt.trento.it

-The Castello del Buonconsiglio was the central command of the entire system (buonconsiglio.it +39 0461 233770), and also held the military courtroom, the cells where irredentists Cesare Battisti, Fabio Filzi and Damiano Chiesa were imprisoned in 1916 and the Fossa della Cervara where they were hanged; these can still be seen today.
-Don't miss a visit to the Fondazione Museo storico del Trentino and the Gianni Caproni aeronautical museum (museocaproni.it +39 0461 944888) with its First World War aircraft.